How could a respected and successful company like VW cheat eleven million of its loyal customers?

 The immediate implications of the VW cheat are startling:

-– VW’s stock price dropped by one-third within four days after the VW cheat was exposed.
+- – VW’s stock price dropped by one-third within four days after the VW cheat became public.

 VW Cheat – Affected Vehicles

-Science Speculation: As noted above, the VW cheat story has been reported from many different perspectives.
+Science Speculation: As noted above, media have reported the VW cheat story from many different perspectives.
 However, there are still many unanswered questions.
-I will pose a few of them, and try to answer them for you:
+I will pose a few of them, and try to help you be happy with some answers:

 VW Cheat – The Questions